32,000 registered refugees live in Jabal el-Hussein camp

 Jabal el-Hussein Camp

-The camp was set up in 1952 for 8,000 refugees on an area of 0.42 square kilometres, northwest of Amman.
+The camp was set up in 1952 for 8,000 refugees on an area of 0.42 square kilometres, north-west of Amman.

 The refugees replaced the original tents with more durable shelters and UNRWA provided roofing.
 The camp has since grown into an urban-like quarter and has become part of Amman.

 As with other camps in Jordan, Jabal el-Hussein camp faces severe overcrowding.
 There is no space for further building.
+UNRWA runs 12 installations to provide services for camp refugees.

 REFUGEE CAMPS IN Jordan